Content Detail

 C-Value: 1.
 Black cherry is commonly found in drier upland sites, along fencerows and along the edges of wooded areas.

-The bark is dark gray to almost black.
+The bark of black cherry is dark gray to almost black.
 It is scaly with upturned edges.

 The simple, alternate leaves have finely toothed margins.
 Leaves are 2 to 5 inches long with small glands near the base or on the petiole.
 The leaves are dark green in summer, changing to yellow and orange in fall.